WCCC: Priority Populations and Wait List

 - Teen parents who do not live with a parent or guardian and attend high school full-time.
 The high school must offer on-site child care.

-All other eligible families receive child care benefits on a first-come, first-served basis until the program reaches a set limit.
-The Department of Social and Health Services (DSHS) keeps a wait list of families who apply.
-Families are notified by mail when there are openings in the child care program and have 10 days to complete the application process.
+In the event of a wait list, eligible families within these groups would be prioritized to receive benefits while other eligible families would be subject to the wait list.
+The Department of Social and Health Services (DSHS) would keep a wait list of families who apply.
+Families would be notified by mail when there are openings in the program

-You will get a letter from DSHS that places you on the wait list.
-The wait list is organized by date of screening applications.
-DSHS will contact you when space is available.
+You would get a letter from DSHS that places you on the wait list.
+The wait list would be organized by date of screening applications.
+DSHS would contact you when space is available.

-DSHS will send you a letter when space is available.
-You must contact DSHS within 10 days from the date of the letter to complete the application process.
-The only way DSHS will contact you is by mail, so make sure to tell DSHS right away if your mailing address changes.
+DSHS would send you a letter when space is available.
+The only way DSHS would contact you is by mail, so make sure to tell DSHS right away if your mailing address changes.
 Call them at 1-877-501-2233.

 Contact DSHS right away!
 There are three ways to contact them:

 - Visit Washington Connection website